siteations/ant-ActorNetworkTool/README.md

 # ant-ActorNetworkTool
 sankey tool built atop d3.js (for enviro-digital-humanities)

-includes full array of working files, js extensions, css etc for demo and, eventual, plug-ins
+The git folders currently include the full array of working files, js extensions, css etc for demo and, eventually, customized versions of plug-ins.

+# The current state of code development:

+# The larger ambitions of the project: